thunderrabbit/robnugen-journal-entries/2015/03/24lessons.md

 ##23:34 Tuesday 24 March 2015 JST##

-Lessons with Muchan and Muchan were great tonight; Mucchan has been working hard on his stuff and Muchan always works hard so it's lovely.
+Chapters with Muchan and Muchan were great tonight; Mucchan has been working hard on his stuff and Muchan always works hard so it's lovely.
 Sarupapa joined Muchan and explained some of the requirements for his fabric designs.
 I'm actually writing with the design in front